INLAND VOYAGE

 As for the river we flow, looking at these shots, along with Arethusa and Cigarette, via a gentle pull of “enchanting purity”.
 One suspects Pruvost, like Stevenson, hates cynicism – both are unapologetically romantic.
 Their river workers, the poorer classes, are portrayed as being “much more charitably disposed than their superiors in wealth.”

-John Quin dans The National
+John Quin in The National

 Vegetation is mysterious, there is this feeling of presence, there is noise in silence.